SHAOYIKYEOH/client_a-data-analysis/README.md

 # Executive Summary

 ### Overview of Findings
-After the peak in late 2022, the company experienced a downward sales trend, including a significant decline in early 2025. the strong performance in 2022 was likely driven by a post-pandemic "return-to-work" procurement surge.
+After the peak in late 2022, the company experienced a downward sales trend, including a significant decline in early 2025.
+The strong performance in 2022 was likely driven by a post-pandemic "return-to-work" procurement surge.
 Moreover the decline from 2023 to 2025 can be attributed to a natural pullback following the conclusion of corporate purchasing cycles.
 On the other hand, as of February 13, 2026, our Quarter-to-Date (QTD) revenue has increased by 29.3% compared to the same period last year.